Lydster/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about express middleware and endpoints in express.

 - [ ] Describe Middleware?

+Middleware is a usually a function that performs some operation on your data between the front end and backend.

 - [ ] Describe a Resource?

+A resource is data.

 - [ ] What can the API return to help clients know if a request was successful?

+Very specific messages thatt correlate exactly with what is happening on the backend or the client side.

 - [ ] How can we partition our application into sub-applications?

+By making file structures that are specific to one feature or part of an application.
+It's a great way to stay organized if you don't need to pass data between the different sections.

 ## Project Setup